glover52/Weather-App/README.md

 Logs can be found in [logs](logs/).

 ### Jira Sevrver
+A virtual server was used to host the JIRA application.
+JIRA was used throughout the project to assign tasks, track issues, and organise sprints.
+JIRA was also integrated with the Bamboo server, allowing it to display whether a build was successful or not.
+JIRA was also integrated into the HipChat server, broadcasting when commits and merges are made.

 The server may be connected to using the following details:

 Web Address: http://128.199.247.226:8080/